-G7 finance officials pledge all possible steps to beat coronavirus
+G7 to deploy all policy tools to combat coronavirus

 Germany reported 31 new infections, taking its tally to 188.

-Writing by Robert Birsel and Nick Macfie; Editing by Simon Cameron-Moore and Andrew Cawthorne
+Additional reporting by Andrea Shalal in Washington, Michael Nienaber in Berlin; Writing by Robert Birsel and Nick Macfie; Editing by Andrew Cawthorne and Alexander Smith